Yunuuuu/eheat/README.md

 - `.index`: denoting the row index of the original matrix, where rows are uniformly considered as observations and columns as variables.

+`gganno` can be seamlessly combined with both `ggheat` and `ComplexHeatmap::Heatmap`, although legends will not be extracted in the later case.

 In general, we should just use `ggheat` and `gganno`.